2022 Pacific Four Series

 The 2022 Pacific Four Series was the second edition of the Pacific Four Series.
 The competition was hosted by New Zealand from 6 to 18 June.
-Matches were played at two of the venues which will host the delayed 2021 Rugby World Cup – The Trusts Arena in West Auckland and the Semenoff Stadium in Whangārei.
+Matches were played at two of the venues which hosted the delayed 2021 Rugby World Cup – The Trusts Arena in West Auckland and the Semenoff Stadium in Whangārei.

 New Zealand won their first series title after defeating the United States 50–6 in the final round.

 Format

 With New Zealand and Australia joining the competition alongside the United States and Canada, six matches were played in a round-robin format.